ibm-cloud-docs/secure-enterprise/deploy-regions.md

 1. From the **Details** section, click **Edit** and change the name of the configuration to `example-corp-us-east`.
 1. From the **Details** section, make sure the `Example Corp infrastructure dev` environment is selected.
 1. From the **Security** section, review the information that was pulled in from the environment that you created.
-1. From the **Configure architecture** section, click **Edit** and enter values for the required input variables for the deployable architecture configuration:
+1. From the **Inputs** section, click **Edit** and enter values for the required input variables for the deployable architecture configuration:

     1. Enter `us-east` as the `prefix` to use for naming conventions.
     1. Select **Default** as the `existing_resource_group_name`.